The best takeaway POS systems for SMEs

 Pricing

-Also keep in mind that you’ll need to add-on Lightspeed Order Anywhere for mobile ordering (no price is publicly listed), which could increase the cost even further.
-If your takeaway is a more basic outfit, you’re probably safer going with a low-financial-risk option like Square’s free plan.
+Also keep in mind that you’ll need to add-on Lightspeed Order Anywhere for mobile ordering (no price is publicly listed), so if your takeaway is a more basic outfit, go with a low-financial-risk option like Square’s free plan.

 How to choose the right POS system for your takeaway business